Underdogsv/AppiumTestFramework/README.md

 # AppiumTestFramework
 This has been developed for mobile testing and can be expanded according to needs and testing purposes

-You can execute test from command line using:
-- mvn clean test

-Aslo using command line you can run tests and set some configuration variable (e.g IP-addess):
-- mvn clean test -DipAddress={your address}

 Technologies/Tools used in building the framework
 =================================================
 - IntelliJ - IDE